Winner or Whiner?

 Are you a winner or a whiner?
 It may sound rude for me to ask you that question, but don’t worry.
 You don’t have to tell me the answer.
 You just need to answer it for yourself.
 Every so often, you need to take stock of your life and there’s no better time to take stock than when you leave an old year behind and begin a new one.
 Look back at where you’ve been.
 Take a hard look at where you are now.
 Determine where you’re going in the future.
 Answer the basic question: Are you a winner or a whiner?

 Are you making the most of your life, or is time slipping through your fingers?
 Are you achieving anything worthwhile, or are you squandering opportunities and making excuses?
 Are you using your God-given talents for good or letting your talent lie useless?
 Are you winning God’s approval or whining that God isn’t very nice to you?
 Are you a winner or a whiner?
-Here at the end of this landmark year 2000, take stock.
+Here at the end of this year, take stock.
 Be honest with yourself.
 Evaluate yourself in light of a powerful story told by Jesus himself:

 “The kingdom of heaven will be like a man going on a journey, who called his servants and entrusted his property to them.
 To one he gave five talents of money, to another two talents, and to another one talent, each according to his ability.
 Then he went on his journey.
 The man who had received the five talents went at once and put his money to work and gained five more.
 So also, the one with the two talents gained two more.
 But the man who had received the one talent went off, dug a hole in the ground and hid his master’s money.